background

 Revenue synergies are based on the assumption that the combined companies can generate more cash flows than if their individual cash flows were added together.

-Hence, these benefits in M&A must be pitched as being mutually beneficial, as opposed to being one-sided exchanges.
+Hence, these “top-line” benefits from M&A must be pitched as being mutually beneficial, as opposed to being one-sided exchanges.

 But while viable in theory, revenue synergies often do not materialize, as these types of benefits are based on more uncertain assumptions surrounding cross-selling, new product/service introductions, and other strategic growth plans.